SpinnerX/Engine3D-Original/README.md

     - Basically meaning that they can be used by other shared libraries or objects that are currently linked to the current library or object.

-## Frameworks
-These are frameworks that are used in the GameEngine.

-`Logger` - Personal Logger framework `OpenGL/Glew/Freeglut/GLut` - Rendering library
-`FFMPEG` - Audio processing library

 ## Resources
 `https://icolorpalette.com/color/102669` - Link for medium royal blue colors